shivam-goswami5123/AWS-ServiceBasedProjects/S3-Bucket/readme.md

 ```

 ## Important Note

--Generate a IAM User and create aws credentials access key for that user
+-Generate a IAM User and create aws credentials access key for that user.
--Provide S3 Bucket required permissions to that user
+-Provide S3 Bucket required permissions to that user.
--Create S3 bucket and Enable ACls and Turn off/Uncheck Block Public Access
+-Create S3 bucket and Enable ACls and Turn off/Uncheck Block Public Access.